Immunizations: What You Need To Know

 Q: How do we know vaccines are safe?

 A: The safety and effectiveness of vaccines are under constant study.
-Because vaccines are designed to be given routinely during well-child care visits, they must be safe.
+Because vaccines are designed to be given routinely during well-child visits, they must be safe.
 Safety testing begins as soon as a new vaccine is considered, continues until it is approved by the US Food and Drug Administration (FDA), and is monitored indefinitely after licensure.
 The AAP works closely with the Centers for Disease Control and Prevention (CDC) to make recommendations for vaccine use.

 Q: What is thimerosal and does it cause neurologic problems?